Kazitanvirazad/CSV4POJO/README.md

 	fileName: Name of the file

 return:
-	CSVUtil
+	List

-Reads the given file and returns a list of beans with csv data.
+Reads the given file and returns a list of beans with CSV data.
 </pre>

 <h3>Class CSVFileWriterUtil</h3>